 - To help students see the interconnections between the various disciplines of the humanities through the common study of primary texts and the pursuit of fundamental human questions.

-- To advance the intellectual and moral mission of the College by introducing students to the Christian and Augustinian traditions.
+- To advance the intellectual and moral mission of the College by introducing students to the Catholic and Augustinian traditions.

 - To advance students in the following skills of critical reading and inquiry, writing, speaking and listening:

 - Analyze and understand difficult and important classical and contemporary texts;

 - Write clearly and persuasively, supporting positions with argumentation and evidence;

 - Communicate effectively in speech, based on reading and in response to the contributions of other students;

 - Work well and learn from other members of the class in a climate of mutual respect.